Regular 401k & IRA: The Undeniable Math To Avoid The Roth

 This article puts some analysis to the Roth vs traditional 401k decision instead of just making assumptions that not paying taxes in the future is the preferable route.

 Taxes are complex and there is a whole menu of credits and deductions that change from year to year.
-You may have some rare situation that miraculously makes a Roth 401k better for you, and if you do please share it in the comments so we can discuss.

 Free Personal Finance Tools